Note

 ```

-The type of content field: <class 'dict'>
+The type of metadata field: <class 'bool'>

 Then, we ask the agent to pick a number from 1 to 10.